juliema/aTRAM/README.md

   - This is the prefix of all of the blast database files so you can identify different blast database sets and so they can be stored together without resorting to subdirectories.
 You may include a directory as part of the prefix.
 The default is `./atram_2017-10-13`

-- `-c CPUS, --cpus CPUS, --processes CPUS, --max-processes CPUS`
+- `--cpus CPUS, --processes CPUS, --max-processes CPUS`

   - We default to a number that will not use up all of your cores.
 You may set this number to use more preocessors, but be aware that aTRAM uses a lot of temporary disk space (usually in /tmp), so you should balance the increased parallelization with the increase in temporary disk space.
 We should also note that you can use the `--temp-dir` option (below) to use a higher capacity disk, however, this will save temporary files.